 430:304.
-MECHANICS I.
+MECHANICS I. 4 credits.
+(4-0).

 Prerequisite, 365:201; corequisite, 345:236.
-Basic concepts of mechanics, elementary vector algebra, concurrent force systems, equilibrium of a particle, kinematics of a particle kinetics of a particle, products of vectors, nonconcurrent force systems, center of mass, center of gravity and centroid, second moments of masses and areas, equilibrium of rigid bodies, kinematics of rigid bodies, kinetics of rigid bodies.
-Course and only be taken by students enrolled in Chemical and Electrical Engineering Programs.
+Basic concepts of mechanics, elementary vector algebra, concurrent force systems, equilibrium of a particle, kinematics of a particle kinetics of a particle, products of vectors, nonconcurrent force systems, center of masses, center of gravity and centroid, second moments of masses and areas, equilibrium of rigid bodies, kinematics of rigid bodies, kinetics of rigid bodies.
+Course can only be taken by students enrolled in Chemical and Electrical Engineering Programs.

 430:305.
 MECHANICS II.
+4 credits.
+(4-0).

 Prerequisite, 304.
 Stress and strain, axial forces, flexure, torsion, statically interminate systems, impulse and momentum, work and energy, energy methods for equilibrium.
-Course can only be taken by students enrolled in Chemical and Electrical Engineering Programs.
+Cource can only be taken by students enrolled in Chemical and Electrical Engineering Programs.